What degree or educational requirements are required to apply to RIT’s graduate programs?

 Will I be able to get a good job after RIT?

 RIT graduates find that their employment prospects are bright because career-related work experience is built into their academic programs.
 Work experience is gained through cooperative education, internships, and field experience.
 RIT attracts over 1,300 co-op employers nationwide and serves more than 2,600 RIT students each year.
-Learn more about the Office of Cooperative Education and Career Services at www.rit.edu/co-op/careers.
+Learn more about the Office of Career Services and Cooperative Education.

 Am I guaranteed an internship, co-op or practical training work experience during my study?

-No, however, RIT's Office of Cooperative Education and Career Services provides job search assistance for all RIT students.
+No, however, RIT’s Office of Career Services and Cooperative Education provides job search assistance for all RIT students.

 What is RIT’s ranking?